PantheraDigital/GodotCharacterStep/README.md

 ## Purpose:
 This static class helps CharacterBody3D objects ascend and descend ledges such as stairs.
-PhysicsServer3D.body_test_motion() is used to project the character as if they were moving up the ledge to test for collision.
-Then either a clear position is returned or the CharacterBody3D’s original position, where the body was before the projection, is returned to indicate the ledge can not be ascended or descended.

 ## Usage:
-Be sure to utilize these methods within the CharacterBody3D’s _physics_process() and to use if statements to reduce the number of unnecessary calls.
+Be sure to utilize these methods within the CharacterBody3D’s _physics_process() and to limit step_down and step_up calls when possible.
-For step_up I recommend at least preventing calls if not moving.
-For step_down I recommend having a was_on_floor bool, in a leading if statement as well as calling when velocity.y <= 0 and not is_on_floor(). was_on_floor should be set to is_on_floor() at the beginning of _physics_process() to determine if the CharacterBody3D was on a floor before it was moved.
+For example they don't need to be called if not moving. step_down() does not need to be called unless the CharacterBody3D is falling. step_up() does not need to be called unless there is a wall/unwalkable surface in front of CharacterBody3D.

 step_up should come BEFORE move_and_slide \
-move_and_slide will smooth the movement of the character after step_up
+It is designed to look ahead be used before applying movement to the character.

 step_down should come AFTER move_and_slide \
-this is because if the player is not grounded but they were grounded before they moved then they have stepped off a ledge and it should be checked if they can step_down
+It is designed to fix character position after movement has been applied.

 ## Inspired by Godot: Stair-stepping Demo addon